iterate-ch/docs/_sources/Cyberduck/Preferences.md.txt

 Choose the language of the user interface.
 It defaults to the system language when set to *Default*.
 Thirty localizations are included.

-- On macOS, the first matching language is chosen according to the *Languages* list in System *Preferences → International*.
-To change your preferred language for all applications, change the order there.
+- On macOS, the first matching language is chosen according to the *Languages* list within System *Preferences → International*.
+To change your preferred language for all applications, change the preset hierarchy.

 ```{image} _images/Language_Preference.png
 :alt: Send Command